kubernetes-sigs/cri-tools/docs/crictl.md

 - `port-forward`: Forward local port to a pod
 - `ps`:           List containers
 - `pull`:         Pull an image from a registry
+- `run`:          Run a new container inside a sandbox
 - `runp`:         Run a new pod
 - `rm`:           Remove one or more containers
 - `rmi`:          Remove one or more images